pubnub/chat-engine-examples/javascript/js_example.md

 ## Quick Setup
 Great news!
 You're moments away from running your very own ChatEngine client..
 In case you missed it, please ensure you have setup ChatEngine via PubNub's (Quick Start)[https://www.pubnub.com/docs/tutorials/chatengine] guide.
 Doing so will allow you to use your own PubNub application keyset.

-Ensure a static file server is running from the parent directory of the repo:
+Ensure a static file server is running from the parent directory of the repo.
 If not, instantiate a static HTTP server from the project root (either NodeJS or Python):

 ```bash